You Won’t Believe What Ohio Is Famous For – #7 Will Blow Your Mind!

 Buckeyes are what Ohio is known for producing.

+The settlers used its wood for fuel and building materials, and the tree numbers soon fell.
 There are however plenty of buckeye trees still in Ohio to see, particularly during autumn when the buckeyes can be found on the ground.

 The buckeye takes its name from Native American legend linking it to a deer or bucks eye due to its rich brown colour with a creamy centre.